 - leftover scrap yarn or knits you are not wearing or using anymore

-- the classic granny square pattern ( if you are not familiar with the pattern, I made a really useful tutorial on how to crochet the classic granny squares and join them seamlessly HERE)
+- the classic granny square pattern (If you are not familiar with the pattern, I made a really useful tutorial on Crochet Classic Granny Square Pattern here.)

-I chose to make larger than usual granny square because it is so much easier and faster to join them together.
+I chose to make larger than usual granny squares because it is so much easier and faster to join them together.

 The pattern I used is the classic granny square pattern to which I added a few more rounds, 8 in total to be more exact (the regular pattern has usually 5).

-It is a really easy pattern, but if you are new to crocheting, you can learn how to make it HERE.
+It is a really easy pattern, but if you are new to crocheting, you can learn how to make Crochet Classic Granny Square Pattern here.